dbremont/avian/README.md

 the SDK has been tested, but other versions might work.
     * _default:_ not set

-  * `armv6` - if true, don't use any instructions newer than armv6.
-By
-default, we assume the target is armv7 or later, and thus requires explicit memory barrier instructions to ensure cache coherency

-  * `bootimage` - if true, create a boot image containing the pre-parsed class library and ahead-of-time compiled methods.
-This option is only valid for process=compile builds.
-Note that you may need to specify both build-arch=x86_64 and arch=x86_64 on 64-bit systems where "uname -m" prints "i386".
-    * _default:_ false

   * `tails` - if true, optimize each tail call by replacing the caller's stack frame with the callee's.
 This convention ensures proper